tippi-fifestarr/functions-magic/README.md

-# Block Magic Functions Workshop
+# Block Magic ++Functions Workshop
-In this workshop, we will build a price forecast to help inform the direction of a trade transaction.
+In this exercise, we transform the price forecast bot functions workshop into a D&D themed character info generator.
+We take in character info from ```RanCharacter.sol``` and pass that to GPT for some unique Ideals, Traits, Flaws and Bonds.
+But first, we make a simple hardcoded backstory generator to get the ball rolling.
 "Persistence is key, don't give up!" - [BunsDev](https://github.com/BunsDev/)

 ## Getting Started